top of page

 ree

 There's something about stepping into a holiday house that always makes me slow down.
 The moment I walk through the door, I feel the everyday rush fade away and a simpler way of life take over.
-My family and I recently spent a few days at a classic Kiwi bach, and it had that calming effect from the minute we arrived.
+My family and I recently spent a few days at a classic Kiwi bach, I am all about finding calm in simple spaces and this place had that calming effect from the minute we arrived.

 It wasn’t a new place by any means, but it was full of character.
 The bach had clearly been the backdrop for many family memories over the years.
 Creaky floorboards and a couple of worn spots in the carpet told stories of all the footsteps and gatherings that came before us.
 Even the odd cupboard door that didn’t close quite right made me smile.